shams-nahid/my-serverless-study/? serverless framework/05 Add CI-CD To App.md

 **Set Up Code Pipeline**

+- Create a role for code build
+  - Go to IAM
+  - Go to roles
+  - Create role
+  - Select code build
+  - Add permission
+  - Add policy of `Administrator Access`
+  - Put a name
+  - Review and create the role
 - Go to `Code Pipeline`.
 - create code pipeline
 - name `tour-assistant-api-code-pipeline`
 - Let the role name as it is
+- Source Provider
-- Source Provider as `AWS Code Commit`
+  - as `AWS Code Commit`
+  - as `Github`
+    - Connect github
+    - Allow access
 - Repo name `tour-assistant-api`
 - Branch name `master`
 - Build Provider `AWS Codebuild`